-As global agricultural production expands, areas of mature forests are projected to shrink by 13%.25 Land use changes, including deforestation, conversion to large monoculture crop areas and increased pesticide use, are major culprits in the loss of biodiversity globally.
+Biodiversity As global agricultural production expands, areas of mature forests are projected to shrink by 13%.25 Land use changes, including deforestation, conversion to large monoculture crop areas and increased pesticide use, are major culprits in the loss of biodiversity globally.
 Polluted streams and waterbodies also contribute.
-According to the OECD about one-third of biodiversity in rivers and lakes worldwide has already been lost.26 The insect population, which is another indicator of biodiversity health, is globally in decline.
-The World Wildlife Federation estimated that populations of invertebrates declined by about one third between 1970 and 2008.27

-Biodiversity in Canada has improved somewhat over past decade (Figure 6).
-This is primarily a result of improved soil cover, due to more conservation till and less summer fallow, conservation efforts targeting wetlands and waterfowl, banned chemicals and improved farm management practices.

-25 Food and Agriculture Organization of the United Nations (FAO), "The Future of Food and Agriculture," 2017.
-26 OECD, "Environmental Outlook to 2050," 2015.
-Accessed at: http://www.oecd.org/env/indicators-modelling-outlooks/49846090.pdf.
+According to the OECD, about one-third of biodiversity in rivers and lakes worldwide has already been lost.
+26 The insect population, which is another indicator of biodiversity health, is globally in decline.
+The World Wildlife Fund (WWF) estimated that populations of invertebrates declined by about one third between 1970 and 2008.27 Biodiversity in Canada, as measured by AAFC's agri-environmental indicators, has improved only marginally over the past decade (Figure 6).
+This indicator is a combination of soil cover and wildlife habitat indexes.
+The marginal improvement was primarily the result of improved soil cover, due to more conservation till, less summerfallow and improved farm management practices.
+On the other hand, the wildlife component of this indicator showed a significant decline since 1996.
+By 2011, the state of wildlife habitat capacity on farmland in Canada was poor, with 14% of farmland reporting major declines.
+This was due to the loss of natural and semi-natural land and the intensification of farming.
+In Eastern Canada, in particular, the loss of perennial hay and pasture habitat was a major contributor to this decline.28 25 Food and Agriculture Organization of the United Nations (FAO), "The Future of Food and Agriculture," 2017.